ASE-2025-Classroom/ase-assignment-RTuliao2622/README.md

 #### 3 XML Comments/documentation produced (1)
 	Fully documented with XML comments and Documentation web site produced
 #### 4 Exception Handling (1)
-#### 5 Library (DLL) installed and working with reasonable user interface (2)
+#### 5 Library (DLL) installed and working with reasonable user interface (2) COMPLETED
-	Form interface with program window, output window and run button BOOSE DLL library installed
+	Form interface with program window, output window and run button DONE BOOSE DLL library installed DONE
-	call about method and display returned information in output/debug window you can use System.Diagnostics to output to the debug window
+	call about method and display returned information in output/debug window you can use System.Diagnostics to output to the debug window DONE
 #### 6 Basic drawing commands of the library are implemented (2)
 	Moveto, circle, rect, pencolour, write.
+DONE
 	Unrestricted drawing programs can be run (1unrestrictedDrawing.boose)

 ### [You MUST fill in the this form before submission and submit your zipped up project to myBeckett](https://forms.gle/MJB6vEbgAPXC6A6G8)